Characterizing simulation relations through control architectures in abstraction-based control

 First, both the original system $\Sys_1$ and the specifications $\Sigma_1$ are transposed into an \emph{abstract} domain, resulting in an abstract system $\Sys_2$ and corresponding abstract specifications $\Sigma_2$.
 We refer to the original system as the \emph{concrete} system as opposed to the abstract system.
 Next, an abstract controller $\Cont_2$ is synthesized to solve this abstract control problem $(\Sys_2,\Sigma_2)$.
 Finally, in the third step, called \emph{concretization} as opposed to abstraction, a controller $\Cont_1$ that enforces $\Sigma_1$ for $\Sys_1$ is derived from the abstract controller.

 The effectiveness of this approach stems from replacing the concrete system, often characterized by an infinite number of states, with a finite state system.
-This enables the use of powerful control tools from Abstract Control Synthesis (see~\cite{belta2017formal,kupferman2001model}), such as those derived from graph theory, including methods like Dijkstra or the A-star algorithm.
+This enables the use of powerful control tools from abstract control synthesis~\citep{belta2017formal,kupferman2001model}, such as those derived from graph theory, including methods like Dijkstra or the A-star algorithm.

-The correctness of this three-step approach is ensured by relating the concrete system with its abstraction in terms of a system relation.
-The notion of \emph{alternating simulation relation} ($\ASR$)~\cite[Definition 4.19]{tabuada2009verification} is crucial there; indeed, it is proved in the seminal work of~\cite{alur1998alternating} that $\ASR$ is a sufficient condition for a system $\Sys_2$ to correctly represent a system $\Sys_1$, such that any controller $\Cont_2$ for $\Sys_2$ can be concretized into a valid controller $\Cont_1$ for $\Sys_1$.
+The correctness of this approach is ensured by relating the concrete system with its abstraction by a simulation relation.
+The notion of \emph{alternating simulation relation} ($\ASR$)~\citep[Definition 4.19]{tabuada2009verification} is crucial; indeed, it is proved in the seminal work of~\citet{alur1998alternating} that $\ASR$ is a sufficient condition for a system $\Sys_2$ to correctly represent a system $\Sys_1$, such that any controller $\Cont_2$ for $\Sys_2$ can be concretized into a valid controller $\Cont_1$ for $\Sys_1$.

 However, it soon appeared that $\ASR$ has weaknesses: while it formally characterizes abstractions allowing for abstraction-based controller design, the exact way to reconstruct the concrete controller may be computationally expensive.